mikenomitch/platemail/README.md

 - Fetching with auth and call status tracking
 - Gzipped and minified production build
 - Redux-based data layer with DRY base reducer
-- Socket connection to the backend's phoenix channels (TODO)
+- Socket connection to the backend's phoenix channels
 - A few simple example tests (TODO)

 Development features: